-However, it is important to note that although Ramscar et al.'s (2010) results fit nicely with the view that participants' superior performance resulted from abstraction at the representational level, they do not show this directly.
-Future research is needed to determine whether learning is advantageous when conditions allow for cue-competition because these conditions lead learners to distort input representations towards abstract representations more than when conditions do not allow for cue competition, and whether these latter situations lead learners to retain more of the modal features of these input stimuli.
+However, it is important to note that Ramscar et al.'s (2010) results showed differences in learning outcomes that in principle may or may not be due to different degrees of abstraction in the involved representations.
+Thus, future research is needed to determine whether learning is advantageous when conditions allow for cue-competition because these conditions lead learners to distort input representations towards abstract representations more than when conditions do not allow for cue competition, and whether these latter situations lead learners to retain more of the modal features of these input stimuli.
 If this prediction were to be born out in future research, the view that error-driven learning leads to a trade-off between complexity and discrimination could offer a unifying account of the results of studies of the effects of variability on learning and generalization seen across various domains (Raviv et al., 2022).

 There may, of course, be other factors that trigger abstraction processes in associative learning.
 For instance, it has been shown that in concept learning, redundant linguistic labels facilitate the learning process (Lupyan et al., 2007).
 One reason may be that, as a results of their importance, linguistic labels serve to trigger abstraction processes merely by their presence.
 In addition, abstraction processes in associative learning might depend on the particular task at hand as well as on the mindset of the learner.
-It also seems conceivable that the involvement of abstraction processes differs throughout development.
+It also seems conceivable that the involvement of abstraction processes varies over development.
 Although grounded cognition researchers often implicitly assume a modal-to-amodal trajectory, there is also evidence for amodal representations being available very early in development (e.g., Rugani et al., 2015; Walker et al., 2010; see also section Development).
 In our view, examining which types of representations are involved in associative learning under which conditions, and at which points during development, will play an important role in better understanding the functions and interplay of modal and amodal representations.
-Of course, the nature of the representations involved (modal vs. amodal) is also relevant for other forms of learning, such as procedural or motoric learning (e.g., Pashler & Baylis, 1991a, 1991b), and further investigation in these domains will constitute another fruitful direction of future research.
+Of course, the nature of the representations involved (modal vs. amodal) is also relevant for other forms of learning, such as procedural or motoric learning (e.g., Pashler & Baylis, 1991a, b), and further investigation in these domains will constitute another fruitful direction of future research.

-In conclusion, research into associative learning suggests that variability in the learning exemplars leads learners to build more abstract representations, focusing on the relevant and ignoring the irrelevant stimulus dimensions.
+In conclusion, research into associative learning suggests that variability in the learning exemplars leads learners to build more abstract representations, focusing on the relevant and ignoring the irrelevant stimulus dimensions (cf. Ramscar et al., 2010; Reed, 2016).
 Also, in concept learning, learners seem to gain from conditions that allow for cue competition and thus in principle provide the opportunity for the learning mechanisms to acquire more abstract amodal representations.
-However, until now it is not clear whether the gain in performance seen in studies examing this idea is actually due to abstraction processes taking place.
+However, until now it is not clear whether the gain in performance seen in studies examining this idea is actually due to abstraction processes taking place.
+Initial research in the domain of evaluative conditioning suggests that this is indeed the case (Reichmann et al., 2022).
 Future research is necessary to confirm the presumed relationship between learning success and the format of the representations created.
 Further relevant questions for future research concern not only the domain specificity of abstraction processes, but also their developmental path.